 3. The lack of application of those pratices that lead to positive change is probably the single biggest reason that individuals do not fulfill their potential.
 In this module we will actively look at how to address the ‘discipline dilemma’, exploring those strategies and practices that can enable the individual to flourish.
 We will explore how to create a unique set of ‘non-negotiables’ with each client.

 4. We live in a cause and effect universe.
 There are natural laws that govern and underpin all human experience.
 The further we go back in history, the more we find examples of how living harmoniously with those laws offers us arguably a better relationship with nature, ourselves and each other.
 In this module this relationship will be explored.

 For those who successfully complete this course and want to continue, the Post Graduate Diploma is a more in-depth exploration of all of the items covered in the above syllabus.

-Also see: How The Scheme Works
+Also see: How The Programme Works